AnyFetch/developers.anyfetch.com/guides/projections.md

 Every document-types defines three projectors:

-* A projector for snippet, after a query, rendering small results
+* A projector for snippet, used after a query to render small results;
-* A projector for related documents, used when we want to display the document alongside another one
+* A projector for related documents, used when we want to display the document alongside another one;
 * A projector to display the document in details.
-Note this is not all metadatas, since most of them won't be displayed to the end user.
+Note this is not all metadatas, since most of them won't be displayed to the end user;

 Last touch.
 We said earlier every document has a document-type.
 Well... we lied.
 In fact, a document can have 2 document-types: a semantic, and a binary.

-The `binary document-type` will be used to display the file in a standard way, like you would see it when viewing the file in your PC.
+The `binary document-type` will be used to display the file in a standard way, as you would see it when viewing the file in your PC.
 For a PDF, it will be a lot of pages, for an image it will be a viewer... this is the most intuitive way to view your content, but it may not be the most useful.

 The `semantic document-type` will be used to display the core datas for your documents, in a semantic way: a contact, for instance, will be a semantic document-type... but so will be any structured data, such as a flight ticket.